shareresearchteam/OverTrack/README.md

 # Usage

 The following commands are used to operate the tool.
+You must create a boundary first before the trackers will be visualized.
+They will still be tracked without a boundary but will not display.

 **b** - Allows user to draw perimeter box.
 This is needed to ensure that if a tracked ROI leaves the perimeter, then it will be removed and can be re-drawn when the ROI comes back within the perimeter box.
 **s** - Allows user to draw a box that defines the scale.
 TODO - does this need some tweaking?